Everyday health services

 Most health services are available to everyone and you do not need an assessment or referral to use them.
 Everyday health services can meet the needs of many children and young people with special educational needs.

-If you live in Medway, please visit Medway’s local offer.
+If you live in Medway, visit their local offer.

 Your child or young person can access a variety of health services to meet their health needs, as well as specialist and targeted services.
 Services may differ depending on where in Kent you live.